tsoa-community/docs/live-reloading.md

 ### Creating a nodemon config

-Now, let's create a `nodemon.json` insied the root folder of our project that looks like this:
+Now, let's create a `nodemon.json` inside the root folder of our project that looks like this:

 ```json
 {